 Psychic trauma

 Enlarge text Shrink text- Everstine, D.S.
-The trauma response, 1992
+The trauma response, 1992(emotional trauma)

-- APA dict. of psychology
+- APA dict. of psychology(psychic trauma)

 Psychological trauma (also known as mental trauma, psychiatric trauma, emotional damage, or psychotrauma) is an emotional response caused by severe distressing events, such as bodily injury, sexual violence, or other threats to the life of the subject or their loved ones; indirect exposure, such as from watching television news, may be extremely distressing and can produce an involuntary and possibly overwhelming physiological stress response, but does not always produce trauma per se.
 Examples of distressing events include violence, rape, or a terrorist attack.
-Short-term reactions such as psychological shock and psychological denial are typically followed.
-Long-term reactions and effects include flashbacks, panic attacks, insomnia, nightmare disorder, difficulties with interpersonal relationships, and post-traumatic stress disorder (PTSD), Brief Psychotic disorder.
+Short-term reactions such as psychological shock and psychological denial typically follow.
+Long-term reactions and effects include flashbacks, panic attacks, insomnia, nightmare disorder, difficulties with interpersonal relationships, post-traumatic stress disorder (PTSD), and brief psychotic disorder.
 Physical symptoms including migraines, hyperventilation, hyperhidrosis, and nausea are often associated with or made worse by trauma.
 People react to similar events differently.
 Most people who experience a potentially traumatic event do not become psychologically traumatized, though they may be distressed and experience suffering.
 Some will develop PTSD after exposure to a traumatic event, or series of events.
 This discrepancy in risk rate can be attributed to protective factors some individuals have, that enable them to cope with difficult events, including temperamental and environmental factors, such as resilience and willingness to seek help.
 Psychotraumatology is the study of psychological trauma.

 Read more on Wikipedia >